-Roofing including roof space Repair category 2 Notes A number of loose and broken roof slates were visible along with corroded ridge clips, a corroded skylight and daylight holes within the roof space area.
+Roofing including roof space Repair category 2 Notes Some loose and broken roof slates were visible along with corroded ridge clips.
 Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
-More extensive overhaul work may be required in future.
+There is a flat roof over part of the front bay window projection.
+It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance.
 There was evidence of condensation within the roof void and improved ventilation is recommended.
-There are no separation walls within the roof space and future upgrading may be required.

-Rainwater fittings

-Repair category 2

-Notes Rainwater goods are of an age and style where a degree of regular ongoing maintenance should be anticipated.
+Rainwater fittings Repair category 2 Notes Gutters require to be cleared of vegetation and debris in the short term and on a regular basis.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

-Main walls

-Repair category 2

-Notes Cracked, spalling and eroded stonework was noted along with frost damaged brickwork, open mortar joints and vegetation growth.
-Repairs should be anticipated.
+Main walls Repair category 2 Notes Spalling stonework was noted along with weathered/open mortar joints and vegetation growth.
+Ongoing maintenance should be anticipated.
+A cat flap has been installed within the external wall of the utility room projection which may require reinstatement.